 Hiking and Fishing at Arbuckle WMA

 Arbuckle occupies a high ridge of ancient sand dunes and contains fast-disappearing pine and oak scrub, a habitat that is home to Florida scrub-jays and gopher tortoises.
 Lake Arbuckle adjoins the area, and fishing and canoeing may be enjoyed on the lake year-round.
-Arbuckle WMA is a Great Florida Birding Trail site.
+Arbuckle Wildlife Management Area is a Great Florida Birding Trail site.
 Short-tailed hawks may be observed on the Paula Dockery Trail, and at Lake Arbuckle visitors will see wading birds, bald eagles, limpkins and ospreys.

 - Camping is permitted at designated sites.